japalbornoz/VLAN-Segmentation-Hardened-Foundation-/troubleshooting/failure-scenarios.md

-# Troubleshooting & Failure Scenarios
+# Common Troubleshooting and Failure Scenarios

 This section documents common failure scenarios encountered in VLAN-based campus environments and the structured troubleshooting approach used to resolve them.